staropera/aa-blueprints/UPGRADING.md

 ```

 ### Step 7 - Completion
-Bring your server back up, setup your blueprint related permissions, and re-add your blueprint owners.
+Bring your server back up, setup your blueprint related permissions (Under Blueprint ), and re-add your blueprint owners.
 Then enjoy the new version of blueprints!